 Section Q. Vests.
 For all protective vests replaced after [August 7, 2000], if the integrity of the protective qualities of the vest have not been compromised as determined by the using officer, then the officer may retain the original vest for up to five years past the vest's expiration date.
 If the integrity of the protective qualities of the vest have been compromised as determined by the using officer, then it will not be reissued.
 These vests are to be primarily used for off duty activities.
-[MOU: August 7, 2000.]
+[MOA, August 7, 2000.]

-Section R. Tasers.
+Section R. Electronic Control Weapons (ECW).
 Subject to budgetary limitations, the Department will increase the number of Tasers issued to patrol officers by 10 percent in year 2 and an additional 10 percent in year 3.
 The Department will distribute the Tasers to patrol officers in an effort to optimize their availability.
-[See MOA: November 5, 2003.]
+[See MOA: November 5, 2003.
+Superseded by MOA: January 23, 2020]